DMinerJackie/prefuse-visualization-tool/README.md

 ###How to setup the visualization tool

-Find the java class MainFrame, and in your IDE, and run up the main mehod, you will see the tool UI.
+Find the java class MainFrame, and in your IDE, and run up the main method, you will see the tool UI.

 ###Feature Display